 Kayaking: 3 hours; Boat trip: 3 hours.

-Cycling: 4-6 miles on ranch road, logging road and some single track.
+Mountain biking: 4-6 miles on ranch road, logging road and single track.

 After breakfast we leave Torres del Paine for the 5.5 hour drive back to where we began, the Punta Arenas airport.
 Breakfast included.